 I should also include AJ, who is the quintessential unfortunate son of The Sopranos.
 He doesn’t have a very hard time in this hour – but that may precisely be what makes him so unfortunate.
 He has gotten a new job at Blockbuster Video and is getting along with his mom, but we learn that there is peace between mother and son only because she apologized to him.
 We are not told exactly what the apology was for, but we can guess that it was because earlier this season Carm had screamed that he is a cross for her to bear.
 Of course, he is a cross for her to bear.
 His behavior was completely deplorable and it is really him who owed her an apology.
 But following a pattern that the Soprano parents have been stuck in for years, Carmela gives her son a pass.
 Maybe a tougher stance by Tony and Carm over the years would have had a more fortunate effect on AJ.

 Maybe I’m harping on the topic at this point, but there are two more Frolov & Schneider-scripted episodes of Northern Exposure that further illuminate our understanding of what it is that the husband-and-wife writing team brought to “The Fleshy Part of the Thigh.”
-John Schwinn’s physics are used here to present a view of the universe alternate to Pastor Bob’s absolutism; and in a season three episode of Northern Exposure, “Get Real,” a visitor to town mentions Heisenberg’s Uncertainty Principle and then a bit later says, “In quantum physics, there are no absolutes.”
+John Schwinn’s physics are used here to present a relativistic view of the universe, alternate to Pastor Bob’s absolutism; in a season three episode of Northern Exposure, “Get Real,” a visitor to town mentions Heisenberg’s Uncertainty Principle and then a bit later says, “In quantum physics, there are no absolutes.”

-More relevant, perhaps, is season two’s “All is Vanity,” (an episode title which expresses a sentiment very similar to Livia’s “It’s all a big nothing”).
+More relevant, perhaps, is season two’s “All is Vanity,” (an episode title, by the way, which expresses a sentiment very similar to Livia’s “It’s all a big nothing”).
 A stranger has died in the small Alaskan town, and Chris Stevens must deliver a eulogy for the unknown man.
 The opening part of his eulogy seems to prefigure Livia’s idea that “in the end, we die alone in our own arms.”
 But he closes with a thought that echoes the Buddhist conception of sunyata – we can take our aloneness and emptiness and use it to connect with others:

 The fact that we don’t know this man isn’t important really because his experience is our experience.
 His fate is our fate.
 ‘Vanitas vanitatum, et Omnia vanitas,’ says the preacher.
 All is vanity.
 I think that’s a pretty good epitaph for all of us.
 When we’re stripped of all our worldly possessions and our fame and family and friends, we all face death alone.
 But it is that solitude in death that is our common bond in life.
 I know it is ironic, but that’s just the way things are.
 Vanitas vanitatum, et omnia vanitas.
 Only when we understand that all is vanity, only then it isn’t.